 A farmer in Johnson County, Iowa, surveys flood devastation.

-Photo by Amy Spencer
+Photo by Amy Spencer, used by permission.

 As a locavore, it’s easy to take a somewhat myopic view of the world.
 I admit to seeing the flooding in the Midwest and thinking how fortunate it is that nearly all the produce we buy comes from right here in the mid-Atlantic.
 I have never seen Iowa except from the air, but I know there are small, family farms struggling to survive even when weather is good.
 Reports of four million acres of farmland underwater are hard to comprehend.
 But it is clear that the impact to all farms, commercial or not, will impact already sky-rocketing food prices, which has a disproportionate effect on those least able to afford a locavore diet.
 I hope you will check out Farm Aid’s Family Farm Disaster Fund, which is supporting local farming organizations in the affected states, and join me in contributing to their relief efforts.
 After all, locavores need to band together to support farm sources near and far.